 Yes, it’s that holiday time of year again.
 While you’re busy decorating, baking, wrapping gifts, and preparing your household for guests, remember to watch out for holiday temptations for your pets.
 Don’t let a pet disaster turn both your and your pets’ Holiday “Ho-Ho-Ho!” into a Holiday “Oh No!”

 Santa brought Fido his favorite pet treats as a stocking stuffer.
 Lucky Fido!
-But, be careful when giving Fido his stocking stuffer.
+But be careful.
 Because he likes his favorite treats so much, Fido may eat them whole, or eat too many at one time.
 Pet treats, whether biscuits, rawhides, or jerky sticks, are most digestible when chewed into small pieces.
-If Fido eats the treats whole, or eats too many at once, he may not be able to digest them.
-Unchewed pet treats can get stuck in the trachea (windpipe) or gastrointestinal tract (esophagus, stomach, and intestines), particularly in small dogs.
+Unchewed pet treats can get stuck in his trachea (windpipe) or gastrointestinal tract (esophagus, stomach, and intestines).

-If a piece of pet treat gets stuck in Fido’s trachea (windpipe), you may see Fido become frantic and start drooling and choking.
-Severe tracheal blockages are fairly common, especially around the holidays, and all are life-threatening.
-So, if you see frantic Fido drooling and choking, he needs an emergency visit to his veterinarian!
+If a piece of pet treat gets stuck in Fido’s trachea (windpipe), you may see him become frantic and start drooling and choking.
+Severe tracheal blockages are common, especially around the holidays, and all are life-threatening.
+If you see frantic Fido drooling and choking, he needs an emergency visit to his veterinarian!

 If something is stuck in Fido’s stomach or intestines, such as a bone or chew toy, the symptoms are different and you may not notice for several days.
 He may vomit and have diarrhea, be less active, not want to eat, and have stomach pain.
 If the blockage stays in Fido’s stomach or intestines for too long, he may become very ill.
 The worst-case scenario is when a hole develops at the blockage site, causing a life-threatening infection.